ocimar84/Holiday/README.md

 ## Admin stories
 * As a site administrator, I can approve created users.
-* As a site administrator, I can approve users' hooliedays.
+* As a site administrator, I can approve users' holiedays.
-* As a site admin I can view all hooliedays.
+* As a site admin I can view all holiedays.

 ## Agile Methodology